pplu/aws-sdk-perl/README.md

  - many bugs, suggestions and fixes
  - Installation speedup with Module::Builder::Tiny

+Dakkar
-Dakkar for solving issues with parameter passing
+  - solving issues with parameter passing
+  - fixing dns and other tests when a proxy is in use

 Arthur Axel fREW Schmidt for speeding up credential refreshing